-Example situation: If bank institution requires sequencing specific data in the output file
+Example situation: If a bank institution requires sequencing specific data in the output file

 - User can specify a condition in a calculation node and define which segments will be numbered in the output file automatically

-We newly created or updated formats for United Arab Emirates, Australia, Brazil, Switzerland, China, Finland, Hong Kong, Hungary, Luxembourg, Malaysia, Philippines, Poland, Saudi Arabia, Singapore, Taiwan and United States.
+We newly created or updated formats for United Arab Emirates, Australia, Brazil, Switzerland, China, Finland, Hong Kong, Hungary, Luxembourg, Malaysia, Philippines, Poland, Saudi Arabia, Singapore, Taiwan, and the United States.

 In order to see all the payment formats available in DMEEX click here.

 Read more about Payment Formats and tools associated with them here.